Loading...

 Because the symptoms are so vague, this type of cancer is difficult to diagnose.
 It is often not found until it is quite advanced.
 Survival from ovarian cancer depends on its stage when it is found.

 Treatment for ovarian cancer and cancer of the fallopian tubes varies depending on its stage.
-Treatment often includes surgery, chemotherapy and sometimes radiotherapy.
+Treatment often includes surgery, chemotherapy and sometimes targeted therapy (and radiotherapy, but this is rare).
 It is uncommon for advanced ovarian cancer to be cured.

 Screening for cancer of the ovaries and fallopian tubes